Ecommerce: The latest in digital retail transformations

 We’re here to help you understand how ecommerce websites and businesses are transforming themselves successfully to meet new market demands.
 Read our round-up of the tips and tricks you can learn from this webinar or listen to it in full detail below.

 Starting an ecommerce business isn’t easy.
 So here are some basics, as explained to you by Digital Eagles Dan Sim, about your online marketing channels and how they can help drive traffic towards your store.
 It’s important you understand these terms before diving into how you can start transforming your online store.
 Here’s a quick summary for beginners:

-- Direct traffic – that’s when users get driven directly to your site because they’ve seen you elsewhere like on an email signature, billboards or a personalised truck with your logo and website URL.
+- Direct traffic – that’s when users get driven directly to your site because they’ve seen you elsewhere like on an email signature, billboards or a personalized truck with your logo and website URL.

 - Organic search – just like its name, this is when people search and find you organically.
 In Digital Eagles’ case, they might pop up as a result if you Google search for ‘digital marketing agency Melbourne’.
-To optimise your website for this, this is when you use SEO.
+To optimize your website for this, this is when you use SEO.

 - Paid search – that’s like Google Ads, or when an item appears in Google shopping.

 - Social – could be social posts that link to your website or paid social ads/posts that appear when someone is scrolling in their feed.